 UNCG Athletics Article Page

-Janell Howland is in her fourth seasons as the women's golf head coach at UNCG in 2017-18.
-Prior to UNCG, Howland had been the associate head women's golf coach at Ole Miss for four years and spent eight years as a professional golfer.
+Janell Howland is in her sixth season as the women's golf head coach at UNCG in 2019-20.
+Prior to UNCG, Howland had been the associate head women’s golf coach at Ole Miss for four years and spent eight years as a professional golfer.